Difficulty: Medium; Asked in: Google, Amazon, Walmart, Adobe, eBay

 Explanation: 2->3->4.
 The minimum number of jumps to reach the last index is 2.
 We jump 1 step from index 0 to 1, then 3 steps to the last index.

-There can be many possible ways to reach the end, but we need to find a way using the minimum number of jumps.
-So, one basic solution would be to calculate the jump count of all possible ways to reach the end and return the minimum among those values.
-The critical question would be: How do we explore all possible ways to reach the end?
+There can be multiple possible ways to reach the end, but our objective is to find the path with the minimum number of jumps.
+So one basic solution is to calculate the jump count for all possible ways to reach the end and return the minimum value among them.
+The critical question is: How can we explore all the possible ways to reach the end?
 Let's think!

-When there is a requirement to explore all possible ways, we can think to apply the idea of recursion, i.e., the solution of the larger problem using the solution of smaller subproblems.
+When we need to explore all possible ways, we can apply the concept of recursion, where we solve the larger problem by using the solutions to smaller subproblems.

 Recursive structure